Creative Soul Seasonal Women’s Circles

-Q: What is the difference between the Creative Soul Seasonal Women’s Circles and the Writing Circles or the monthly Mini-Writing Retreats?
+Q: What is the difference between the Creative Soul Seasonal Women's Circles and the Writing Circles or the monthly Mini-Writing Retreats?

 A: Good question!
 Both have writing.
 The difference is in the focus.
-In the women’s circles, we write in response to prompts (based on the topic each gathering).
+In the women's circles, we write in response to prompts (based on the topic each gathering).
 Writing is the tool for self-discovery, and is just one aspect of the whole Circle.
 In the Writing Circles, women join with specific desires, such as writing a book, re-igniting a poetry writing practice, starting a memoir, etc. My role is to keep you joyfully moving forward on that writing path.
 If you are interested in the monthly mini-writing retreats, go HERE for more information.
 If you are interested in the small group writing circles, email me for details.

 Morning Light Circle – Thursdays from 10 a.m. to noon CST